-Map Algebra is a name given by Dr. Dana Tomlin in the 1980's to a way of manipulating and transforming raster data.
-There is a lot of literature out there, not least the book by the guy who "wrote the book" on map algebra, so we will only give a brief introduction here.
-GeoTrellis follows Dana's vision of map algebra operations, although there are many operations that fall outside of the realm of Map Algebra that it also supports.
+Map Algebra is the name given by Dana Tomlin to a method of manipulating and transforming raster data.
+There are many references on map algebra, including Tomlin's book, so we will only give a brief introduction here.
+GeoTrellis follows Tomlin's vision of map algebra operations, although there are many operations that fall outside of the realm of Map Algebra that it also supports.